How to Transition to Veganism: Vegan Beginners Need 5 Steps

 Source: The Vegan Society

-This goes beyond health, weight loss, or any other reason you might hear about going vegan.
+This goes beyond health, weight loss, or any other reason you might hear.

-Can you be vegan because you think it’s a more eco friendly or healthy choice?
+Can you be vegan because you think it’s a more healthy choice?
 Sure!

-But take it from one dietitian: there are several dietary patterns that can be “healthy.”
-Many dietary patterns can be unhealthy too, including a vegan diet (don’t worry, we’ll talk about how to be healthy vegans in the next section)!
+Many dietary patterns can be unhealthy too.
+This could include a vegan diet (don’t worry, we’ll talk about how to be healthy vegans in the next section)!

-But, we just learned that choosing plant based food is only one aspect of veganism.
+But, you just learned that choosing plant based food is only one aspect of veganism.

 If you just follow the fully vegan diet and nothing else about veganism, you could call yourself “plant based” (of course, the definition of “plant based” is quite broad).

-Those who follow a vegan philosophy are sometimes called “ethical vegans.”
+Those who follow a vegan philosophy are sometimes called ‘ethical vegans,’ but there is a bit of nuance here.

 Your Action Steps: Now that you know the difference between being plant based and being vegan, think about what lifestyle you want to adopt.